mahajanankur/inventory_syetem/README.md

 # inventory_syetem
-A generic inventory syetem on Spring Core and JSP.
+A generic inventory system on Spring Core and JSP.